jenthebest/temp-converter/README.md

 temp-converter
 ==============
-Convert temperature from Celcius to Fahrenheit Exercise from Skillcrush 102
+Convert temperature from Celcius to Fahrenheit. |
+Exercise from Skillcrush 102